 - Troponin levels may not be detectable for six hours after the onset of myocardial cell injury.
 The most sensitive early marker for myocardial infarction is myoglobin.

 - Troponin levels should be measured at presentation and again 10-12 hours after the onset of symptoms.
-When there is uncertainty regarding the time of symptom onset, troponin should be measured at 12 hours after the presentation.
+When there is uncertainty regarding the time of symptom onset, troponin should be measured at twelve hours after the presentation.

 - Elevated troponin levels can occur in patients without an ACS and are associated with adverse outcomes in many other clinical situations, including congestive heart failure, sepsis, acute pulmonary embolism and chronic kidney disease.
 Other cardiac causes include myocarditis and aortic dissection.

 - Myocardial muscle creatine kinase (CK-MB) is found mainly in the heart.

 - CK-MB levels increase within 3-12 hours of onset of chest pain, reach peak values within 24 hours, and return to baseline after 48-72 hours.

 - Sensitivity and specificity are not as high as for troponin levels.